tarakc02/rmapzen/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this verion, I have:
+In this version, I have:

 * Edited the description in the DESCRIPTION file for clarity
 * Added more examples to the help pages